2023 Best Value Writing Studies Bachelor's Degree Schools in the Far Western US Region

 Read full report on Writing Studies at Central Washington University

 Out of the 20 schools in the Far Western US Region that were part of this year’s ranking, Western Washington University landed the # 4 spot on the list.
-Located in the small city of Bellingham, WWU is a public school with a large student population.
+Located in the city of Bellingham, WWU is a public school with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at WWU are $25,930 a year.
 While working on their Bachelor's Degree, writing majors at WWU accumulate an average of around $19,684 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $321.

-San Diego State University
+Full Writing Studies at San Diego State University Report

-Out-of-state tuition fees for undergraduate students at UW Tacoma are $40,026 per year.
+UW Tacoma undergraduate students pay an average of $40,026 in tuition and fees each year.
 On average, writing graduates from UW Tacoma take out $19,614 in student loans while working on their Bachelor's Degree.

 Full Writing Studies at Oregon State University Report